 We are still working on the patio spruce-up.
-Today, we are talking about Landscaping with Rock instead of Mulch.
+Honestly, we will be working on our patio for quite some time but are making progress for sure!
 If you missed the first installment of the patio spruce-up, or the DIY Scrap wood rolling planter, make sure to check those out!
-Or if you want to check out my recent shade garden update – you can find that here.
 Basically, we are working on sprucing up the patio over the next month or so… on a serious budget!
 So, let’s chat about our decision for using rocks instead of mulch and what that entailed.

-Two years ago, we spruced up the patio with mulch.
+A few years ago, we spruced up the back patio landscaping beds with mulch.
 Actually, we spruced up all our flower beds with mulch.
-They all looked great and the patio was no exception.
+They all looked great.
 But, at over $600 in mulch to get all the areas looking nice, it was just too much.
 It would have been ok if that $600 lasted a few years, but really the mulch in our area needs to be done yearly.
 We have tons of trees on our property and on the property all around us.
 So, between the branches and leaves that constantly fall, we are out there with a leaf blower trying to keep the spaces cleared.
 Well, the leaf blower not only takes care of the leaves but it also moves the mulch around.
-So, about six months after we put in all that mulch – it went to looking pretty bad.
+So, about six months after we put in all that mulch – it was looking pretty bad.

-Some areas in our yard can look more ‘organic’ or less manicured.
-The patio area definitely pulls traditional and needs the mulch areas to look nice.
+Some areas in our yard can look more “organic” or less manicured.
+The patio area definitely pulls traditional and needs the mulch landscape beds to look nice.

 Luke and I finally came to the realization that we just couldn’t keep up with all the flower bed areas and we had to start making some changes.
-One of the changes we made was to replace all the mulch around the patio with river rocks and possibly all the flower beds with rocks instead of mulch.
+One of the changes we made was to replace all the mulch around the patio with river rocks and, possibly, all the flower beds with rocks instead of mulch.
+I had seen some river rock flower beds online and thought they looked nice.
+I knew from experience in our past house that flower bed rocks would keep/stay much better than mulch, so we decided to go for it.

-My step-brother and I started landscaping with rocks instead of mulch last fall and it’s been working well for us.
-I wanted to wait a bit to share because I wanted to give my honest opinion on the mulch vs rock look.
-I felt like I really needed to see how the river rock looked over time before reporting back in on the mulch vs rock around our patio.
+My step-brother and I put in the landscaping with rocks instead of mulch last fall and it’s been working well for us.
+I wanted to wait a bit to share because I wanted to give my honest opinion on the mulch vs. rock look.
+I felt like I really needed to see how the river rock looked over time before reporting back in on to give advice on replacing mulch for you!

 The landscape area around our patio is pretty large.
 I think it took about 20 bags of river rock.
 The total for this project came to around $175.